uwrealitylabs/abstract-art-generator/README.md

 ## Setting up the environment

+Clone the repository.

 ### Install Blender

 Download and install Blender from the official Blender website: [Blender Download](https://www.blender.org/download/)

+We used the Blender 3.6 LTS version.
+In the render.py file, the example directories for "blender_python_path" MUST be changed if you are using a different version or have installed in a different directory.

 ### Open Visual Studio Code